tul1/edouard_training/arrays_and_loops/README.md

 Element 5: 5, Square: 25, Odd
 ```

-Exercie 2
+# Array Squaring and Even/Odd Identifier

 create basic array and loop over it to print simple values

-How it works
+## How it works
 1- Initialize an array of 5integer and odd var of type string
 2- Iterate over array with value i
 3- at each iteration, associate index of array with i*i